WGBH/stock-sales-2/app/views/collections/music.md

 in our studios here at WGBH (e.g. Gladys Knight and the Pips, the Delfonics, Parliament, Ruben Blades).
 WGBH also famously recorded the 1968 James Brown concert at the Boston Garden in the wake of the assassination of Martin Luther King.
-In addition, WGBH has broadcast the "Evening at Pops", featuring guest performers, for over 40 years.
-WGBH co-produced the 1994 Rock & Roll and the 2009 Latin Music series: many of the WGBH interviews from these series are available for licensing.
+In addition, WGBH has broadcast the *Evening at Pops*, featuring guest performers, for over 40 years.
+WGBH co-produced the series *Rock & Roll* (1994) and *Latin Music* (2009): many of the WGBH interviews from these series are available for licensing.

 ## Links